situx/spec-md-jtf/spec/Markdown.md

 ### Medium

 JTF includes predefined classifications of cuneiform artefact types.
-This section introduces the keywords used in JTF to describe the different cuneiform artefact types.
+This section introduces the keywords used in JTF to describe the different types of cuneiform artefacts.
-These type are consistent with types used in major cuneiform arte
+These types are consistent with types used in major cuneiform artifact repositories such as the [Cuneiform Digital Library Initiative (CDLI)](https://cdli.mpiwg-berlin.mpg.de) and [ORACC](https://oracc.museum.upenn.edu)

 Cuneiform artefact types:
 * Cuneiform tablet: *tablet*